roksanagow/projecting_sentences/README.md

    - Ensures no sentence overlap and preserves sense balance

 3. **WiC Pairing**
-   - Pair sentences up to 16 times
+   - Pair sentences, repeating each one up to n times in distinct pairs
    - Balanced mix of same-sense and different-sense pairs

 This procedure ensures robust and balanced training/testing data, even for low-resource settings.